cr-623/Windows-playground/README.md

 ```

 You can easily modify and apply windows styles to individual windows based on HWNDs!
-Almost all functions in winattr.py only require the HWND as the argument, making interacting with windows much much simpler
+Almost all functions in winattr.py only require the HWND as the argument, making interacting with windows much much simpler.
+Examples include:
+- ghost(hwnd).
+Makes the window see through and click through
+- adjust_window(hwnd, x=None, y=None, width=None, height=None).
+Resize or move the window
+- get_name(hwnd) and set_name(hwnd).
+Get the title or set the title of the window.
+However, the window's program will usually change the title back internally after an event
+- set_alpha(hwnd, value).
+Set the transparency of the window
+- bring_top(hwnd).
+Brings a window to the top.
+- pin(hwnd).
+Brings a window to the top, but you can't click away. unpin(hwnd) to unpin it

+Helper functions
+- get_windows(pretty=False).
+Returns a list of tuples, (hwnd, name)
+- winfov(hwnd).
+Stands for window info verbose, returns all styles of a window

+Improvements should be made, such as:
+- Window order management.
+Get the topmost window, or based on Z order of stacking
+- Better window creation management

 `win_constants.py` includes massive amounts of constants and structures so you will never have to define them again.

 `winattr.py` includes functions to apply WS_STYLES and WS_EX_STYLES to individual windows.

 `winmgr.py` and `mouse.py` need more development.
 Keyboard wrappers are still in development.

+Note: Run on a Windows 10 machine.
+May not work on other versions.